Close Banner

-Are you visiting Disney’s Hollywood Studios soon?
-If so, you’re in luck because this theme park is home to much more than just the glitz and glam of Old Hollywood—it’s home to some amazing restaurants, too!
-Come with us as we explore all the best places to eat at Hollywood Studios—from churros to character meals!
+Are you visiting Disney's Hollywood Studios soon?
+If so, you're in luck because this theme park is home to much more than just the glitz and glam of Old Hollywood — it's home to some amazing restaurants, too!
+Come with us as we explore all the best places to eat at Hollywood Studios — from churros to character meals!
+Pssst — don't froget to save this Hollywood Studios dining guide for your next trip!

-Disney's Hollywood Studios has quite a variety of dining options, with lots of grab-and-go quick bites as well as fabulous table service restaurants.
+Disney's Hollywood Studios has quite a variety of dining options, with lots of grab-and-go quick bites, as well as fabulous table-service restaurants.
 Immerse yourself in themed lands with toy-riffic treats in Toy Story Land or savor the iconic blue milk in Star Wars: Galaxy's Edge.
-In sum, there's something for everyone at Hollywood Studios!
+There's something for everyone at Hollywood Studios!
 Let's dip in to learn more about the many dining options.

 Disney's Hollywood Studios Dining

-Hollywood Studios offers the most variety of dining at Disney World.
-With 12 quick-service locations and seven table-service restaurants, there are many options for a frog family to enjoy.
-Moreover, the themed locations vary from the original Hollywood glam and the working studio to newer options with immersive and in-depth theming, like Roundup Rodeo BBQ!
+Hollywood Studios offers a variety of dining options at Disney World.
+With 11 quick-service locations and five table-service restaurants, there are many options for a frog family to enjoy.
+Moreover, the themed locations vary from the original Hollywood glam and the working studio to newer options with immersive and in-depth theming, such as Roundup Rodeo BBQ!

 Reservations for table-service restaurants are available 60 days in advance when staying at a Walt Disney World Resort hotel.
 However, reservations should be made as early as possible, as many locations get booked quite quickly.
 This is especially recommended at many locations at Hollywood Studios, such as the Hollywood Brown Derby and Oga's Cantina.

-Thankfully, most quick service restaurants offer mobile ordering through the My Disney Experience app.
+Thankfully, most quick-service restaurants offer mobile ordering through the My Disney Experience app.
 Most locations will have arrival windows right away or within 10 to 15 minutes.
-However, popular locations like Woody's Lunch Box may be further out.
+However, popular locations like Woody's Lunch Box may be further out, especially during busier times of the year.
 As such, you'll want to try to plan out your meals before you have hungry tadpoles on your hands.

 Table-Service Restaurants at Hollywood Studios